adambard/learnxinyminutes-docs/tcl.html.markdown

 ## 2. Syntax
 ###############################################################################

-# A script is made up of commands delimited by newlines or semiclons.
+# A script is made up of commands delimited by newlines or semicolons.
 Each
 # command is a call to a routine.
 The first word is the name of a routine to
 # call, and subsequent words are arguments to the routine.
 Words are delimited
 # by whitespace.
 Since each argument is a word in the command it is already a